dostr-eth/resources/docs/README.md

 ## Background
-~~In the beginning~~ Ethereum was originally designed as 3 in 1 protocol.
-Ethereum/EVM as `consensus` mechanism, Swarm as `storage` system and Whisper as `messaging` protocol.
+Ethereum was originally designed as 3 in 1 protocol.
+Ethereum/EVM `consensus` mechanism, Swarm `storage` system and Whisper  `messaging` protocol.
 ![Icon](https://raw.githubusercontent.com/0xc0de4c0ffee/resources/whisper/graphics/web3.png)

 - NOSTR : Notes and Other Stuff Transmitted by Relays
 - DOSTR : DO Signed Transaction-with Relays

-## Introduction
+## Abstract

-Dostr is a collection of specifications and implementations of Ethereum-aware [Nostr](https://github.com/nostr-protocol/nostr#readme) client.
+~~Dostr is a collection of specifications and implementations of Ethereum-aware [Nostr](https://github.com/nostr-protocol/nostr#readme) client.
 Dostr is fully backwards compatible with Nostr specifications, ..
-Dostr is using Nostr protocol as as alternative to Whisper (shh). ..relay backed peer-to-peer messaging capabilities to the Ethereum network.
+Dostr is using Nostr protocol as as alternative to Whisper (shh). ..relay backed peer-to-peer messaging capabilities to the Ethereum network.~~

--

 ## Terminology
 ### a) `username`